Sondju/GYK-Mods-QMod/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **If the bug report is about QMod Manager Reloaded, a screenshot of the "Checklist" page must be attached.
 Any without will be ignored.**

+**Please include a screenshot of QMod Manager Reloaded so that I can see what mods you have installed and their load order.**

 **What mod/tool are you reporting a bug for?**
 - Mod/tool